demonshinobi/local-chat-extension/README.md

    - Toggle dark mode in settings
    - Clear message history if needed

+## Network Connectivity

+If you're having trouble connecting from different computers on the same network, follow these steps:

+### For the Server Host:

+1. Run the included `network-test.bat` script to:
+   - Check your network interfaces and IP addresses
+   - Add a Windows Firewall exception for port 8080
+   - Test if your computer is accessible from other machines

+2. Make sure you're using the correct IP address:
+   - The server displays all available IP addresses on startup
+   - For computers in the same building but different networks, use your machine's actual IP address (not localhost or 127.0.0.1)
+   - Typically, use the IP that starts with 192.168.x.x or 10.x.x.x

+3. Check your firewall settings:
+   - Ensure Windows Firewall allows incoming connections on port 8080
+   - If using third-party antivirus/firewall software, add an exception for the chat server

+### For Clients:

+1. Make sure you're on the same network as the server host
+   - If on different networks, you may need VPN or network bridging

+2. Enter the correct server IP address:
+   - Use the IP address of the server host's computer (not localhost)
+   - The IP should be visible in the server console when it starts

+3. Test connectivity:
+   - Try accessing http://SERVER_IP:8080 in a web browser
+   - If this works but the chat doesn't connect, check the extension settings

+### Troubleshooting:

+- **"Cannot connect to server"**: Verify the server is running and the IP address is correct
+- **Server running but clients can't connect**: Check firewall settings and run `network-test.bat`
+- **Connection drops frequently**: Ensure stable network connection and try a different IP address

 ## Server

 The extension includes a WebSocket server built with Node.js.
 The server: